 Photo courtesy of Portlandia Mermaid Parade and Festival

 Have you ever wanted to be a mermaid?
-The Portlandia Mermaid Parade and Festival invites everyone to dress up as mermaids or other mythical water creatures for a walk downtown.
+The Portlandia Mermaid Parade and Festival invites everyone to dress up as merfolk or other mythical water creatures for a walk downtown.

 Since 2016, the Portlandia Mermaid Parade has been a free grassroots artistic event celebrating our community’s connection to Portland’s rivers and all things mermaid and water mythology.
-It is a family-friendly, gender neutral and body positive event open to all.
+It is a family-friendly, body positive and identity inclusive event open to all.

-The name Portlandia honors Raymond Kaskey’s river goddess sculpture that currently sits atop the Portland Building entrance.
+The name Portlandia honors Raymond Kaskey’s river goddess sculpture that sits atop the Portland Building entrance in downtown.

 Portlandia Mermaid Parade and Festival

-The Portlandia Mermaid Parade and Festival is Saturday, July 30, from 12-5 p.m.
-Participation in the parade is free and you do not need to register in advance.
+The Portlandia Mermaid Parade and Festival is Saturday, July 26, 2025, from 12-4 p.m.
+Participation in the parade is free, open to all ages and you do not need to register in advance.

-Get your best mermaid or mythical water creature costume ready and join in on the fun.
-Small decorated push floats that can fit on the sidewalk, wagons, bicycles, and pedi-cabs are welcome.
+Get your best merfolk or mythical water creature costume ready and join in on the fun.
+Small decorated hand push floats, wagons, bicycles, and pedi-cabs that can fit on the sidewalk are highly encouraged!

 Festival schedule